 Roof fans are, as the word indicates, mounted directly on the roof and are designed to remove hot air from overheated roof spaces.
 This prevents heat from penetrating the insulation and ceiling.
-Hot air can only be removed if replacement air is available via openings into the roof space.
+Hot air can only be removed if replacement air is available via openings in the roof space.
 These openings may be “natural openings” into the roof cavity, e.g. openings between tiles or corrugations in tin roofs.
-However, often we recommend installing passive vents in the form or eave vents or ceiling vents.
-Roof fans are often referred to as a roof vent.
+However, often we recommend installing passive vents in the form of eave vents or ceiling vents.
+Roof fans are often referred to as roof vents.
 However, active roof vents should not be confused with passive roof vents.
-Read more about roof vents.

 Roof Ventilation Products